 Increase market influence with scale by partnering with extra-regional energy efficiency sponsors in California, Canada, and other program sponsors across the U.S.

-Provide the EPA and DOE with data-driven recommendations on voluntary specifications, federal standards and testing procedures for consumer products.
+Provide the EPA and U.S. DOE with data-driven recommendations on voluntary specifications, federal standards and testing procedures for consumer products.

-Figure 1: Product Portfolio
+Figure 1: Consumer Product Product Portfolio